-Nonetheless, we propose to include the duration of interruptions in the Victorian GSL payments scheme - it provides a stronger incentive to the electricity distributors to avoid long interruptions and aligns the Victorian GSL payments scheme with the national GSL payments scheme.
+By including the duration of individual interruptions in the Victorian GSL payments scheme, there would be a stronger incentive for the electricity distributors to avoid long interruptions and aligns the Victorian GSL payments scheme with the national GSL payments scheme.
 As very few payments are likely to be made, the cost impact is immaterial.

-8 Queensland, New South Wales and Tasmania
+Queensland, New South Wales and Tasmania

-9 New South Wales and Victoria
+New South Wales and Victoria